Savitar407/MiGhtyRATC2/README.md

 If you want to test other files you can use the command "install:<filename>" and if the specified file is in /var/www/html the beacon will download it to C:\Users\public on your test vm.

+command:<cmd / powershell command> will send the command down the socket to the beacon, have the beacon execute it, and send it back up the socket to the C2 server.
+  NOTE - this command currently has poor formatting, currently working on a fix, for now just use "shell" if you want to run a command on the test vm

 THIS IS TO BE USED FOR RESEARCH PURPOSES ONLY, I TAKE NO RESPOLSIBILITY FOR ILLEGAL ACTIONS PERFORMED WITH THIS TOOL, I only create theese types of tools for learning about cyber security.